Rs. 5,000 - Rs. 2 crore

-Understanding GST and gold purchases
+Understanding the impact of GST on gold purchases

 Legal aspects of buying gold without GST